AmitKumarDas/amitkumardas.github.io/_posts/2016-07-08-crash-consistent-cloudbyte-snapshots-of-vms-created-using-openstack-and-libvirt-on-kvm.md

 ---
 layout: post
-title: Crash consistent CloudByte snapshots of VMs created using OpenStack & libvirt on KVM based hypervisor
+title: Crash consistent snapshots of VMs created using OpenStack & libvirt on KVM
 ---

 # Crash consistent CloudByte snapshots of VMs created using OpenStack & libvirt on KVM based hypervisor